trenskow/pged/README.md

 });
 ````

 In the above example we wrap our operations in a transaction, which automatically triggers connection to the Postgresql server if not present.
-The transaction is automatically commited if no error occurs, and automatically rolled back if an error does occur.
+The transaction is automatically committed if no error occurs, and automatically rolled back if an error does occur.

 Transactions can be inside transactions - the library will figure out when to commit or roll back.